gbif/jekyll-hp-base-theme/pages/translations.md

   icon:  # the icon is optional – this one does not have one.
 It could be a flag emoji, e.g. 🇬🇧
 da:
   label: Dansk
+  languageCode: dan # This code will be used when setting the hreflang and website lang.
+If not defined the code definde in _config will be used. what code to use? https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#attr-hreflang
 ```

 ## Label your pages with their language